Donny McCaslin Bio

-The once in a lifetime opportunity to work with David Bowie came after composer Maria Schneider, a longtime collaborator, recommended McCaslin and his group to Bowie.
-Schneider and Bowie were collaborating on the track “Sue (Or in a Season of Crime),” which featured McCaslin as a soloist.
-In June 2014, Bowie heeded Schneider’s advice and made a visit to hear McCaslin and company at the 55 Bar in Greenwich Village.
-Soon after, Bowie began corresponding with McCaslin over email and sending music, forming a new collaboration and friendship that transpired through the recording of Blackstar until Bowie’s passing.
-The result is Beyond Now, which documents “David Bowie’s Last Band” as they were processing both their grief and Bowie’s distinctive impact.
+Fast forward to late 2013.
+Composer Maria Schneider recommended longtime collaborator McCaslin and his group to Bowie.
+Schneider and Bowie were working together on the track “Sue (Or in a Season of Crime),” which featured McCaslin as a soloist.
+By June 2014, Bowie heeded Schneider’s advice and paid a visit to hear McCaslin’s band at the 55 Bar in Greenwich Village.
+Bowie began corresponding with McCaslin over email and sending music, forming a new collaboration and friendship.
+By 2015, McCaslin’s band somewhat unexpectedly became the band for what was very unexpectedly the last David Bowie record, Blackstar.

 “This new album is an expression of that journey for all of us,” says McCaslin.
 “David allowed Blackstar to be what it was going to be regardless of how people might have categorized it.
 More than anything, it was his fearlessness in crossing musical boundaries and genres in his music and life that inspired the risks I’m taking in Beyond Now.
 I am indebted to Bowie for showing me the risks and rewards of going for your uncompromising musical vision.”